Jonah-May-OSS/truenas-proxmox/README.md

 ## Notes:

+### Please note this has only been tested with Proxmox 8.4 and TrueNAS SCALE 25.04.
+The new midclt tool is leveraged, meaning this utility is incompatible with TrueNAS Core and SCALE versions older than 24.10.
+24.10 included the utility with experimental support, so while this code may work with it, it is untested and unsupported.

-### Please be aware that this plugin uses the TrueNAS APIs but still uses SSH keys due to the underlying Proxmox VE perl modules that use the ```iscsiadm``` command.
+### Please be aware that this plugin uses SSH keys due to the TrueNAS API being deprecated and due to the underlying Proxmox VE perl modules that use the ```iscsiadm``` command.

-You will still need to configure the SSH connector for listing the ZFS Pools because this is currently being done in a Proxmox module (ZFSPoolPlugin.pm).
+You will need to configure the SSH connector for listing the ZFS Pools because this is currently being done in a Proxmox module (ZFSPoolPlugin.pm).
 To configure this please follow the steps at https://pve.proxmox.com/wiki/Storage:_ZFS_over_iSCSI that have to do with SSH between Proxmox VE and TrueNAS.
 The code segment should start out `mkdir /etc/pve/priv/zfs`.

 1. Remember to follow the instructions mentioned above for the SSH keys.